 - The only requirement is that the person be “credit-worthy.”

 - This arrangement can avoid gas and electric service shut-offs or get service turned back on if it has been shut off.

 - The utility company cannot require the new customer to pay your old bill as a condition for giving him or her service, but the company can require that the standard deposit be paid (up to the highest bill for one month’s service at that address in the previous year).

 Gas and electric utilities sometimes cannot refuse service to a person even though they have a past debt for gas or electric service past.
 The regulations have recently changed.

-- If the debt is more than 10 years old (and sometimes if the debt is between 5 and 10 years old), the utility might not be allowed to require payment as a condition of getting new service.
+- If the debt is more than 10 years old, the utility might not be allowed to require payment as a condition of getting new service.

 - Making any payment on the old debt can revive the utility’s right to disconnect service on that debt later.

 Some utilities sell both gas AND electric service.